domi7777/larsen/README.md

 # Larsen
-A simple music PWA: https://domi7777.github.io/larsen/
+A loop station PWA: https://domi7777.github.io/larsen/

 Due to browser restrictions with audio context, it works best when installed as a Progressive Web App (PWA)